WeblateOrg/weblate/docs/admin/deployments.rst

 With dockerized weblate deployment you can get your personal weblate instance up an running in seconds.
 All of Weblate's dependencies are already included.
-PostgreSQL is configured default database, but you can switch it to MySQL or MariaDB.
+PostgreSQL is configured as default database.

 Deployment
 ++++++++++